 So, there can be certainty there that the object of communication is definitely the truth.
 And in talking about the truth, actually, it isn’t the truth because some fellow named Henry George explained it all so well in 1879, it’s the truth because it’s the truth, that arises from nature, and Henry George would claim no ownership of it.

 When George first published his insight as a pamphlet, Our Land and Land Policy, he was handing out copies on a street corner in San Francisco, and he wrote of his delight and relief when a passer-by told him that what he was proposing was the same as the French economists had been proposing earlier in the century.
-This was a movement called the Physiocrats, who had partially seen what Henry George saw and revealed, just as the classical economists like Smith, Ricardo and Mill, Locke, earlier, had all partially seen it.
+This was a movement called the Physiocrats, who had partially seen what Henry George saw and revealed, just as the classical economists like Smith, Ricardo and Mill, Locke, earlier, had all partially seen and expressed it.

 Henry George said:

 When I published 'Our Land and Land Policy,' I had not even heard of the Physiocrats and the impot unique.
 But I knew that if it was really a star I had seen, others must have seen it too.